Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - not being advertised as ‘hot’

 But they’re provided to customers in specially designed (foil lined) bags designed to prevent leakage of fluids and grease from the chicken.
-So the sale of these hot chickens is standard-rated as Test 4 is met as the chicken is provided to customers in packaging that is specially designed for hot chickens.
+So the sale of these hot chickens is standard-rated (or temporarily reduced rated) as Test 4 is met as the chicken is provided to customers in packaging that is specially designed for hot chickens.

 4.5 If you provide a microwave oven for your customers to use

-If you sell food to be taken away for consumption elsewhere, but you make a microwave oven available for your customers to heat up the food, either before or after the till point, you’re making a supply of hot food which must be standard-rated.
+If you sell food to be taken away for consumption elsewhere, but you make a microwave oven available for your customers to heat up the food, either before or after the till point, you’re making a supply of hot food which must be standard-rated (or temporarily reduced rated).
 This is the case whether or not you make a charge for the use of the oven.

 4.6 Hot and cold ingredients supplied as a single item of food

-If you sell hot food with an ingredient that’s cold as a single item, the whole supply is standard-rated.
+If you sell hot food with an ingredient that’s cold as a single item, the whole supply is standard-rated (or temporarily reduced rated).
 This is includes anything in a bun, bap, baguette or other speciality bread with any hot filling such a sausage, reheated cheese and ham, pastrami.
 Some examples are:

 - hot dogs